 American philosopher and linguist Noam Chomsky was the first to talk to the ear.

-A visitor takes pictures of a self-portrait by Dutch painter van Gogh, showing his bandaged head where his ear used to be, at an exhibition in Tel Aviv, Israel.
 The US-based artist explained that she grew the ear at Boston's Brigham and Women's Hospital, in the US state of Massachusetts.

 The specimen is being kept alive inside a case of nourishing liquid, in which it could theoretically last for years, she added.

 Persuading Liuewe van Gogh to partake in the project was easy, said Strebe, adding: “He loved the project right away.”